-Once again this year, the children voted for who they though would make the best School Council representative for their class.
+Once again this year, the children voted for who they thought would make the best School Council representative for their class.
 Pupils were asked who would like to stand and their class mates were then asked to choose who they though would make the best candidate.
-They were asked to think about who would be able to speak confidently in front of the whole school; listen to their ideas and take them to the School Council; as well as have good ideas of their own.
+They were asked to think about who would be able to speak confidently in front of the whole school; listen to their ideas and take them to the School Council; as well as having good ideas of their own.

 The School Council is made up of 2 pupils from Year Groups 2-6.
 Children from Year 1 will join us in the Summer term, in preparation for the next year.

 Our first project of the school year, was to talk about how to keep each other safe.
 We talked about how it is important to tell a trusted adult if something at school, home or on the internet makes you feel upset, hurt or worried.
 We discussed who trusted adults are and came up with: parents, Teachers, Teaching Assistants, Mid-day Assistants and school governors.
 We discussed some of the things that could cause any of the children at our school to worry and they included: bullying at school or home; seeing things that they shouldn't on the internet; people saying things that make them feel uncomfortable; anybody physically hurting them; and more.

 We then devised a poster with the word TELL, to encourage children to let someone know.